Kdwan004/Task-Checklist/README.md

 # Task-Checklist

 This is a terminal-based checklist application designed to help users organize their tasks and subjects efficiently.
-This is a second attempt at making a checklist application after realizing the initial version was too ambitious and confusing.

 ## Project Structure